givetoiowa/ct3.5/wp-themes/README.md

 ###Progress Bar:
 - The progress bar/chart has been refactored to only use JS and is in /javascripts/app/progressChart.js.
 - To determine what page the user is on there is a funciton get_current_site().
 This function may need to be altered since in the development environment the site was set up on the /wordpress/ directory instead of root.

+###Additional themes that need to be converted:
+- Phil Was Here
+- Careers
+- Campaign
+	- would include philsday, faculty staff, iowa inspired, football legacy, grand challenges in addition to the main campaign site
+	- Future campaigns should use this theme as a template or child theme
+- Try and stick to these five themes (the three above in addtion to Common_3.5/home) for the site

 ###Issues that need to be fixed:
 - Fonts are inconsistent accross site